joaomelo/calystone/DEVELOPMENT.md

 ### Views

 Views are what the user see in the end.
-They access the domain via a central construct called Store.
-All data they need they grab from the store user signals are convert to calls to the store inner methods.
+They access the services and domain via a central construct called Store.
+All data they need they grab from the store user signals are convert to calls to the store inner objects.

 Views can be complex structures in order to deal with data orchestrations.
 They can abstract its capacities into subcomponets or composables to streamline code.

+They can be pages to be placed in the router routes or also components to be used inside pages like dialogs or frames.
+The distinc feature of a view it access the store to complete its tasks.

 ### Widgets

-They are shared resources (components and composables) used by more than one view or other widgets.
+They are shared resources (components and composables) used by more than one view or other widgets that do not have access to the app state.
+All state used by a widget must be provided as a prop and all changes it want to provoque must by raised as events.

 Widgets are also used to function as single entry points for outside UI dependencies.
 Like if some button from a UI library is used in the app, for example.
 On that case, the button should be imported in a proxy ButtonBase widget and then used in pages, even if for a single page.